Cho-William/habushu/README.md

 Default: `simple`

+#### pypiUploadSuffix ####

+Specifies the path to the upload index relative to the pypiRepoUrl.
+Certain private repository solutions use non-standard paths.

+Default: None

 #### decryptPassword ####

 Specifies whether Habushu should attempt to decrypt the remote server password provided in Maven's `settings.xml` file.
 If `false`, the password will be retrieved as-is and assumed to be unencrypted.